 There’s a huge difference between coming up with an online course idea and coming up with a good online course idea.
 For example, you could say, “Hey, I want to start teaching people how to tame and domesticate the wild ducks from their local pond.”
 And you could create an entire course on how to do that.
 But that’s something not many people may actually be interested in buying.
 Instead, maybe you could broaden your topic to team people how to hatch and care for ducks in an elementary school classroom.
 Now that might be more profitable and have more appeal.

-Online courses are a great way to make a living, but you'll only be successful if you're making a course that your audience actually wants to buy.
+Online courses are a great way to make money.
+But, you’ll only be successful if you’re making a course that your audience actually wants to buy.

 A good online course idea will meet these criteria before you start creating: